gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/108_SubscribeUser.rst

 .. image:: ../images/Subscribe/Sub_user.png

+.. topic:: Definition

   This component is used to subscribe to a number of values by a user such as head and hand position.

 **Input**